hedzerjan/code-diary/unity/exporting-fbx.md

 # Exporting to FBX from Blender
 1. Change the scale from local to FBX Units Scale.
 2. Change the forward axis from Z Forward to Y Forward.
-3. Make sure Apply Space Transform is checked and Apply Transform is not.
+3. Make sure Use Space Transform is checked and Apply Transform is not.

 # Exporting to FBX from Unity
 First of all, Unity needs the `FBX Exporter` package installed.
 Next, find the model to export, rightclick and choose `Export To FBX`.
 In the popup select `Binary` for the export format.